 Riggers are responsible for keeping people and machinery safe on site.
 It’s therefore essential to have the proper training and qualifications as simple mistakes can cause severe losses.

-Kallibr Training offers formal training and assessment on these courses including the Standard 11 course.
+Kallibr Training (RTO 32365) offers formal training and assessment on these courses including the Standard 11 course.
 We have one of the largest collections of realistic training equipment in Australia and modern training facilities at various locations including Melbourne, Sydney and Brisbane.

 Get in touch today and fast-track your career as a rigger in the mining industry.